Don’t have time to read the whole guide right now?

 12. Be prepared to spend money

-You will find that a lot of gaming influencers will only create content in return for cash.
+You will find that a lot of game influencers will only create content in return for cash.

 We’re all about earning free coverage here at Big Games Machine Towers but there ‘may’ be times when you have to allocate a budget if you are serious about influencers as a promotional strategy.